-This ‘even newer’ critique is embodied in the on-going protest movement that started with the ‘battle of Seattle’ in the 1990s and ‘Occupy Wall Street’ (Maeckelbergh 2009; Graeber 2013).
+This shift in critique, and therefore spirit, is embodied in the on-going protest movement that started with the ‘battle of Seattle’ in the 1990s and developed in more recent years into ‘Occupy Wall Street’ (Maeckelbergh 2009; Graeber 2013).
 New consumption communities (Moraes et al. 2010) and organizations promoting ethical production/consumption (Land & Taylor 2010) both aspire to address exactly the problem Weber (1930[1904], 123) predicted as inevitable to the Protestant-inspired first spirit of capitalism– that unbounded accumulation and consumption would be challenged by lack of fossil fuel.
-This issue is, perhaps, the most pressing that contemporary producers and consumers now face, and therefore it is this that the ‘even newer’ spirit of capitalism claims to address, presenting rhetorical justifications for production and consumption that rationalise the impending reduction in natural resources that the first and second spirits of capitalism (and their associated critiques) largely ignored.
+This issue is, perhaps, the most pressing that contemporary producers and consumers now face, and therefore it is this that the ‘even newer’ spirit of capitalism claims to address, presenting rhetorical justifications for production and consumption that rationalise the impending reduction in natural resources that earlier spirits of capitalism (and their associated critiques) largely ignored.
 Given that this spirit is emergent, and the critique still contested, studying its formation in action requires a distinct methodology from the text based analyses of Weber and Boltanski and Chiapello.
 The following section therefore explains our methodological approach: a ‘compressed ethnography’ of discourse in action undertaken at the Do Lectures, as a quasi-public forum in which new ideas of what capitalism is, or what forms it might take, are articulated, discussed, and performed.

 A Methodology for Studying How to ‘Do’ the Spirit of Capitalism

-Our analysis here is based on extended fieldwork centred on a five day event held at a campsite in in west Wales, the ‘Do Lectures’ (‘Talks that inspire action’ because ‘Ideas change everything’, according to the organizers - http://dolectures.com/).
-These annual events are a perfect manifestation of what Boltanski and Chiapello (2005b, 162) call the ‘intellectual avant-garde’ of the changing spirit of capitalism.
-These are the people who claim to be early adopters and pioneering practitioners of the new, which they then lecture and write about, so that others can be inspired to follow.
-As such, their cultural influence is disproportionate to their economic wealth.
+Our analysis is based on fieldwork centred on a five day event held at a campsite in in west Wales, the ‘Do Lectures’ (‘Talks that inspire action’ because ‘Ideas change everything’, according to the organizers - http://dolectures.com/).
+These annual events are a perfect manifestation of what Boltanski and Chiapello (2005b, 162) call the ‘intellectual avant-garde’ of the spirit of capitalism.
+The people involved claim to be early adopters and pioneering practitioners of the new, which they then lecture and write about, so that others can be inspired to follow.
+As such, we think their cultural influence is disproportionate to their economic wealth.